 - Significant disruption in their own lives

-- o Exposure to domestic abuse or witnessing or suffering abuse
+- Exposure to domestic abuse or witnessing or suffering abuse

-- o Educational under-achievement
+- Educational under-achievement

-- $\circ \quad \text{Involved in crime} \\$
+- Involved in crime

 Stopping violence and ensuring immediate physical safety is the priority of any education setting, but emotional bullying can sometimes be more damaging than physical.
-College staff, alongside their Designated Safeguarding Lead and/or Deputy, must make their own judgements about each specific case and should use this policy guidance to help.
+College staff, alongside the Designated Safeguarding Team must make their own judgements about each specific case and should use this policy guidance to help.